Wokzy/blum-bot/README.md

 A simple autoclicker for blum drop mini-game on python (autoclicker collects **$dogs**)

 ### Halloween mode:
- - run `main.py --halloween` to enable halloween mode (bot will collect pumpkins)
+ - run `main.py --halloween` to enable halloween mode (bot will collect pumpkins and bombs)

 ## Usage
  - Start tg app, then `main.py` and press play